How do I contact Student Business Services? Email firstname.lastname@example.org, call (209) 228-4114, or visit us in room KL227.

 When is DPP open for enrollment?
 DPP is usually open for enrollment beginning a few weeks before the semester fee payment deadline.
 If enrollment for DPP is closed, the enrollment page will indicate this.

 How do I request enrollment in the DPP?
-DPP enrollment requests can be made here.
+DPP enrollment requests can be made on the MyBill home page.
+The DPP enrollment link is located in the My Deferred Payment Plan box.

-What are the due dates for DPP payments?
-Due dates for DPP installment payments are listed on the Fee Payment Deadlines page of the SBS website.
+What are the due dates for DPP payments? installment payments are listed on the Fee Deadline page.
+Your DPP installment payment schedule can also be viewed on the MyBill site.

-- A $50 late fee may be charged
+- A $12.50 late fee will be charged each month your installment payments are late

 How do third party payments work?
-Students that are being covered for a third party sponsorship must sign a one-time promissory note.
-The student gets an authorization from the sponsor and it is sent to SBS.
+Students whose fees will be covered, in whole or in part, by a third party sponsorship, must sign a one-time promissory note.
+The student gets an authorization from the sponsor and sends it to SBS.
 SBS credits the student account for amounts that will be billed to the sponsor.

 Can a third party pay for more than tuition?
 Yes, the fees that are covered are at the discretion of the sponsor.

 Can you have third party payments and also get financial aid?
-Yes, it is possible, but third party payments are considered a resource by the Financial Aid office and will be reflected on your financial aid award.
+Yes, it is possible, but third party payments are considered a resource by the Financial Aid office and will be taken into account in determining your financial aid award.

 Why was I assessed a late fee?
-A $50late fee may be assessed on any balances that remain unpaid after the fee payment deadline.
+A $50 late fee will be assessed on any balances that remain unpaid after the fee payment deadline.

 What happens if I do not pay my bill on time?
 If you do not pay the balance due by the fee payment deadline:

-- A $50 late payment fee may be charged
+- A $50 late payment fee will be charged.

 What are my options if I’m unable to pay my bill in full by the deadline?
 Financial aid-eligible students should continue to work with the Student First Center on your options.
 You may contact them at email@example.com or (209) 228-7178.

 You may also be eligible to sign up for the Deferred Payment Plan (DPP).
-Please visit the DPP page of the SBS website for more information.
+Please visit the DPP page for more information.

 I paid my bill in full.
 Why do I still have an Overdue Balance hold on my student account?
 Please contact Student Business Services so that they can review your account.